Siliguri College

-Siliguri College (also known as City College), established on October 8, 1950, is the oldest college in Siliguri, in the Indian state of West Bengal.The college was earlier affiliated to the University of Calcutta till 1962 but later got changed to the University of North Bengal.It is now affiliated and accredited to University of North Bengal.The college offers Undergraduate courses in Arts and Sciences and also offers Postgraduate courses in Bengali and Geography .It offers admissions to students based on their merit in academics.Siliguri College also offers schemes like NSS and NCC for the benefit of students.The campus is located in Darjeeling district of West Bengal.
+Siliguri College (also known as Siliguri City College), established on 8 October 1950, is the oldest college in Siliguri, in the Indian state of West Bengal.
+The college was earlier affiliated to the University of Calcutta till 1962 but later got changed to the University of North Bengal.
+It is now affiliated and accredited to University of North Bengal.
+The college offers Undergraduate courses in Arts and Sciences and also offers Postgraduate courses in Bengali and Geography.
+It offers admissions to students based on their merit in academics.
+Siliguri College also offers schemes like NSS and NCC for the benefit of students.
+The campus is located in Darjeeling district of West Bengal.

 History

 Siliguri college was established on 8 October 1950 by Government of West Bengal under a dispersal scheme of the Refugee Relief and Rehabilitation Department with a view to imparting higher education to the refugee student population of the post-partition of Siliguri.
 Initially, after inception it was affiliated to Calcutta University.
 Later, in 1962, it transferred to the University of North Bengal.